U8NWXD/oppia-wiki/Storage-models.md

 If a model has a [takeout policy](#takeout-policy) that results in exporting data from the model, the model class needs to provide an `export_data(user_id)` static method that returns the takeout dictionary for the model.
 This dictionary should follow the structure specified by the takeout policy.

-For instance, our example User model had a takeout policy indicating that the `username` and `admin` properties should be exported.
+For instance, our example User model had a takeout policy indicating that the `username` and `user_is_admin` properties should be exported.
 Therefore, its `get_data()` function might look like this:

 ```python
 @staticmethod